EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I spent more time learning about the Create-React-App world.
 Not much Python today.
 Sorry.
 But I got married, so that's a great thing!
 ### R1D77
 Today I wrote a program to watermark an image.
 It's a GUI that gives you an option to type text to be used as the watermark text, and it adds it to an image.
 It was a good refresher on Tkinter.
+### R1D78
+Today I worked on a Django application.
+It is a polls application with questions and choices.
+This is a sample application to learn about how to develop a Django application using models, views, and templates.
+Today I added a few URLs that take a variable and returns appropriate question.